Thuotracy/animated-background/README.md

 ## ANIMATED BACKGROUND

 ## Description
-An animated background, when you click on the sun it changes to night mode and vice versa.
+An animated background that switches between day and night mode when you click on the sun.
 ## Technologies Used
 * HTML
 * CSS